 Security and Compliance Alignment:

-- HIPAA compliance options: Healthcare data handling requirements
+- HIPAA Compliant (BAA Available) support: Healthcare data handling requirements where required

-- GDPR support: Data residency controls and complete audit trails
+- GDPR support: Governed access controls and audit trails for privacy-sensitive workflows

 - Industry-specific needs: Finance, legal, healthcare, regulatory frameworks